---nouse-syslog The inverse of use-syslog

---noverbose The inverse of verbose

---nowatch-log-file The inverse of watch-log-file

---pydev-debug-host PYDEV_DEBUG_HOST Host to connect to for remote debugger.

---pydev-debug-port PYDEV_DEBUG_PORT Port to connect to for remote debugger.

---standard-threads Do not monkey-patch threading system modules.

---syslog-log-facility SYSLOG_LOG_FACILITY Syslog facility to receive log lines.
-This option is ignored if log_config_append is set.

---use-syslog Use syslog for logging.
-Existing syslog format is DEPinstead of the default INFO level.

-RECATED and will be changed later to honor RFC5424.
-This option is ignored if log config append is set.

---verbose, -v If set to false, the logging level will be set to WARNING log file is moved or removed this handler will open a new log file with specified path instantaneously.
-It makes sense only if log_file option is specified and Linux platform is used.
-This option is ignored if log_config_append is set.
+- --nouse-syslog The inverse of use-syslog - --noverbose The inverse of verbose - --nowatch-log-file The inverse of watch-log-file - --pydev-debug-host PYDEV\DEBUG\HOST Host to connect to for remote debugger. - --pydev-debug-port PYDEV\DEBUG\PORT Port to connect to for remote debugger. - --standard-threads Do not monkey-patch threading system modules. - --syslog-log-facility SYSLOG\LOG\FACILITY Syslog facility to receive log lines.
+This option is ignored if log\config\append is set. - --use-syslog Use syslog for logging.
+Existing syslog format is DEP-RECATED and will be changed later to honor RFC5424.
+This option is ignored if log\config\append is set. - --verbose, -v If set to false, the logging level will be set to WARNING instead of the default INFO level. - --version show programs version number and exit - --watch-log-file Uses logging handler designed to watch file system.
+When log file is moved or removed this handler will open a new log file with specified path instantaneously.
+It makes sense only if log\file option is specified and Linux platform is used.
+This option is ignored if log\config\append is set.

---version show programs version number and exit

---watch-log-file Uses logging handler designed to watch file system.
-When